microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Naming

 API resources are typically described by nouns.
-Resource and property names appear in API URLs and payloads and must be descriptive and easy to understand.
-Ease of understanding comes from familiarity and recognition; therefore, when thinking about naming, you should favor consistency with other Microsoft Graph APIs, names in the product user interface, and industry standards.
-Microsoft Graph naming conventions follow the [Microsoft REST API naming guidelines](./articles/naming.md).
+Resource and property names appear in API URLs and payloads and MUST be descriptive and easy to understand.
+Ease of understanding comes from familiarity and recognition; therefore, when thinking about naming, you SHOULD favor consistency with other Microsoft Graph APIs, names in the product user interface, and industry standards.
+Microsoft Graph naming conventions follow the [Naming guidelines](./articles/naming.md).

 Following is a short summary of the most often used conventions.